JohnEBoyBaby/i.Q/README.md

 # i.Q

+...
+I AM 15 for a moment ... https://www.youtube.com/watch?v=tR-qQcNT_fY ...
+15 there's still time for you ... there's a never a wish better than this ...

 TRUTH is the WAY to LIFE with G_D.

-100TH MONKEY ...
-MONQey SEE MQNkey DO ... https://www.youtube.com/watch?v=EnA6-eKejr0 THE PROUDEST MONKEY YOU EVER SEEN ..!

 EMMANUEL https://www.youtube.com/watch?v=-k8EQ1aPzcw JOY TO THE WORLD ... https://www.youtube.com/watch?v=Ke5jCvlbXX0 ...
 LET EVERY PUREHEART PREPARE ...
 ROOM ... rules the world with TRUTH and GRACE ... and WONDERS of ...
 LOVE ... https://www.youtube.com/watch?v=HXdw4ZTQLVo ... and Wonders ... https://www.youtube.com/watch?v=ffvULj021P0 ... and wonders of ... https://www.youtube.com/watch?v=niOb-ft9N64 ...
 LOVE ... and give some GOOD LOVE to Derek Banas ... https://www.youtube.com/watch?v=iMacxZQMPXs ...
 A GOOD K.I.D. and very GOOD at Keeping It Simple Silly K.I.S.S.ing ..!
 THANK YOU 'kind' one ... you cover so very many languages most multi-lingual 'blessed' 'intelleQtual' beLOVEd 'giving' 'hardworking' 'efficient' 'playful' yet to the point CAN DO most learned and time well spent with succinct, knowledgeable, experienced, back to basics, confident, well-spoken gentle baby man ...
 GOOD BANANAS BANAS ..!

 NEW PROGRAMMER.
 NEW PROGRAMMING.
 NEW PROGRAM.

+MATTHEW 18:6.
+100TH MONKEY ...
+MONQey SEE MQNkey DO ... https://www.youtube.com/watch?v=EnA6-eKejr0 THE PROUDEST MONKEY YOU EVER SEEN ..!
+THEY ALL KNEW ALL THESE YEARS!
+SILENCE IS COMPLICITNESS!
+NO MERCY!
+NONE!
+THERE IS NO FILTH IN HEAVEN.
+NONE.
+MATTHEW 18:6.
+JOHN 15:1-22.
+IF YOU DO HOLD THEM ACCOUNTABLE, TRUST I AM GOING TO HOLD YOU ACCOUNTABLE.
+SEE YOU BACK 'HOME'.
+PROMISE.

 I TOLD THE WORLD ...
 I TALK TO G_D EVERYDAY ... https://www.youtube.com/watch?v=XpPqZRYAuCM&t=187s ...
 IF G_D IS WITH ME, CAN'T NOBODY BEAT ME ...
 I SHOOK UP THE WORLD ..!
 SAY MY NAME ..!
 TRUTH ..!
 WHAT'S MY NAME ..?
 TRUTH ..!
 WHO I AM IS ..?
 TRUTH ..!
 Cassius Marcellus Clay, Muhammad Ali, TRUTH

 SPONTANEOUS ORDER ..! https://www.youtube.com/watch?v=t5RNY79uHMY ...
 TRUTH.
 PUREHEART.
 G_D ABOVE ALL. https://www.youtube.com/watch?v=HQdphbEMmbY I AM A "HUMBLE MONKEY" https://en.wikipedia.org/wiki/Hundredth_monkey_effect I AM THE 100TH MONKEY ... nQw I AM THE PROUDEST MONKEY YOU EVER SEEN ...
-MONQey SEE MQNkey DO ... https://www.youtube.com/watch?v=EnA6-eKejr0 ... the 100th mQnQey ... 摇摆式硬尾金龙 https://www.zerohedge.com/geopolitical/philippines-alarmed-more-200-chinese-ships-massing-disputed-waters 结束诸如警察州，罗德里格·杜特尔特 和他的警察大规模杀手，同性恋者以及其他共济会的共济会怪物！ 清洁世界！...
+MONQey SEE MQNkey DO ... https://www.youtube.com/watch?v=EnA6-eKejr0 ...
+MATTHEW 18:6. the 100th mQnQey ... 摇摆式硬尾金龙 https://www.zerohedge.com/geopolitical/philippines-alarmed-more-200-chinese-ships-massing-disputed-waters 结束诸如警察州，罗德里格·杜特尔特 和他的警察大规模杀手，同性恋者以及其他共济会的共济会怪物！ 清洁世界！...
 I AM the prQudest mQnQey ...
+MATTHEW 18:6.
+THERE IS NO FILTH IN HEAVEN.
+NONE.
+ONLY 1 OF US IS RIGHT.
+CHOOSE WISELY.
+A MOST SERIOUS ONE AM I. SEE YOU BACK 'HOME'.
+PROMISE.
+MATTHEW 18:6.
+JOHN 15:1-22.
+WORD.

 ENTERTAIN NO DOUBT.
 G_D IS WITH US.